 REBUTTAL: 10 Reasons the iPhone Beats Android

 You see a Web page in your browser, a map in your navigation app or a photo in your gallery, and you want to share it.
-On Android, you can share to any service whose app you have installed: Twitter, Facebook, Google+ or anything you've installed.
-Google doesn't need to bless an app for it to show up in the sharing menu, nor does the browser maker, the navigation app publisher or drawing app developer.
+On Android, you can share to any service whose app you have installed, including Twitter, Facebook and Google+.
+Google doesn't need to bless an app for it to show up in the sharing menu, nor do the browser maker, the navigation app publisher or drawing app developer.

 Android's back button provides a really simple and helpful way to return to a previous screen no matter where you are.
 The button even works across apps.
 If you hit a link in Facebook and get transported to the Chrome browser, you can return to the social media app when you hit the back button.

 On the iPhone 6s, you can use only app-specific navigation or hit the home button to end up back on the home screen.
 That's a lot more swipes and taps that waste your time and tire your fingers.